Everything you ever wanted to know about ordering your custom dog crate & kennel furniture

 What is the lead time?
 How long does it take to build one?

 "Lead time" estimate is from the time you order to the time your custom furniture is ready to ship/pickup.
-Our lead time estimate is 7-10 weeks.
-Special orders are 10-12 weeks.
+Our lead time estimate for standard sizes is 7-11 weeks.
+Shelby Collection.
+Custom designs, custom sizes, designs with drawers are 14+ weeks.
+Refer to terms & conditions for more details.

 How long does it take to ship?